 See Appendix B for the dry screening and outfall inventory standard operating procedure.
-During the 2014-2015 reporting period, 50 MS4 regulated outfalls were inspected and no active illicit discharges were observed or required follow-up.
-Non-MS4 regulated outfalls were removed from the MS4 regulated mapping information, but no MS4 regulated outfalls were removed this reporting year.
+During the 2015-2016 reporting period, 50 MS4 regulated outfalls were inspected and 0 active illicit discharges were observed or required follow-up.
+Non-MS4 regulated outfalls were removed from the MS4 regulated mapping information.
+As a part of Cityworks software implementation, the Public Works department will work to refine outfall mapping inventory and inspection information.